-What happens if I decline cookies?
+What happens if you decline cookies?

 I was born and grew up in Newcastle upon Tyne, in north-east England, but I’ve spent nearly all my adult life in London, and feel an honorary southerner now.
 I live in west London, but I also have connections with the East Sussex coastal town of Seaford, tucked up against the glorious Seven Sisters white cliffs and the spectacular rolling expanses of the South Downs.